POSITION IDENTIFICATION

 MINIMUM ACCEPTABLE QUALIFICATIONS

-Experience: At least two years of experience working with community organizations is required.
-Experience with volunteer centers is preferred.
+Experience: At least three years of experience working with community organizations is required.
+One year in a supervisory role preferred Experience with volunteer centers is preferred.
 Experience with community coalition building, service organizations, alternative break facilitation, organizational development, and/or initiating, planning, executing, and/or assessing programs and services and measuring learning outcomes is preferred.
+Fundraising and grant application experience is preferred.

 Skills: Excellent organizational, written, verbal communication, presentation, and interpersonal skills are required.
 Computer literacy is required.
-The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
-Experience working in diverse environment and/or with students from diverse backgrounds is preferred.
+The ability to develop knowledge of, respect for, and skills to engage with all people is required.

 Other: The scope of the position frequently requires attendance at evening and/or weekend activities, meetings, seminars, and workshops.